Analysis | How the U.S.-China Trade War Reached a Turning Point

 3. Where do negotiations stand?

-Differences remain on U.S. demands for structural change to the heavy involvement of the state in China’s economy -- and for China to enshrine its concessions in law.
+Differences remain on U.S. demands for structural change to the heavy involvement of the state in China’s economy.
 Chinese officials are said to want the U.S. to remove its tariffs as a condition of any deal.
 There have been some positive steps: China agreed in principle to increase imports of U.S. agricultural products, along with energy, industrial products and services, as part of a path to eliminate its imbalance in trade with the U.S. But the U.S. is said to be frustrated with what it considers to be China’s backpedaling, including on the crucial matter of forcing foreign companies to hand over technology.
 (China has denied it requires such transfers.)
 Broader protection of intellectual property is a prime U.S. concern.
 China in March passed a new foreign investment law it said would deal with some of those issues.
 Trump says he wants “strong enforcement language’’ to police any deal.

 4. Why are we in a trade war?